chris-short/kubenews.net/CONTRIBUTING.md

 # Contributing to kubenews.io

 1. Fork and Clone Repo as Appropriate
-2. Create a new branch from master with your GitHub username
+2. Create a new branch from main with your GitHub username
 3. Open config.toml
 4. Copy the last five lines
 5. Add new line